apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     .Log4jAuditLogger is used.
     See the [ZooKeeper audit logs](zookeeperAuditLogs.html) for more information.

-* *audit.scheme* :
-    (Java system property: **zookeeper.audit.scheme**)
-    **New in 3.7.0:**
-    Configures the set of authentication schemes to be considered when generating audit log entries.
-Multiple values can be added using suffixed properies, e.g.: `zookeeper.audit.scheme.1=sasl`,
-    `zookeeper.audit.scheme.2=x509`.
-By default, user IDs from all schemes are included in the log.

 * *largeRequestMaxBytes* :
     (Java system property: **zookeeper.largeRequestMaxBytes**)
     **New in 3.6.0:**